-Hardware/S oftware Recommended Minimum Operating System • Windows 10 (latest stable release) (64-bit) • Mac OS X 10.16 or higher (64-bit) • Windows 10 (64-bit) • Mac OS X 10.13 (64-bit) Processor Intel i7 (64-bit) Amd Ryzen 7 (64-bit) Intel i5 (64-bit) Amd Ryzen 5 (64-bit) Memory 8 GB of RAM or higher 4 GB of RAM Monitor Resolution 1920 x 1080 or higher 1024 x 768 Free Hard Disk Space 20 GB or higher of free space 10 GB of free disk space Additional Hardware and Accessories External mousePower bankProtective sleeve or padded bag Speakers and microphone or headset Webcam Power cord / charging cord / charger Internet Connection Broadband (high- speed) Internet connection with a speed of 3 Mbps or higher Broadband (high-speed) Internet connection Internet Browser Google Chrome (latest stable release) Mozilla Firefox (latest stable release) • Microsoft Edge 88+ • Safari 13+ Microsoft Office All active WCU students are provided with a free copy of Microsoft Office 365.
+Hardware/S Recommended Minimum oftware Operating System Windows 10 (latest stable release) (64-bit) Mac OS X 10.16 or higher (64-bit) Windows 10 (64-bit)Mac OS X 10.13 (64-bit) Processor Intel i7 (64-bit) Amd Ryzen 7 (64-bit) Intel i5 (64-bit) Amd Ryzen 5 (64-bit) Memory 8 GB of RAM or higher 4 GB of RAM Monitor Resolution 1920 x 1080 or higher 1024 x 768 Free Hard Disk Space 20 GB or higher of free space 10 GB of free disk space Additional Hardware and Accessories External mouse Power bank Protective sleeve or padded bag Speakers and microphone or headset Webcam Power cord / charging cord / charger Internet Connection Broadband (high- speed) Internet connection with a speed of 3 Mbps or higher Broadband (high-speed) Internet connection Internet Browser Google Chrome (latest stable release) Mozilla Firefox (latest stable release) Microsoft Edge 88+Safari 13+ Microsoft Office All active WCU students are provided with a free copy of Microsoft Office 365.
 You can download Office by logging into your ACC email.
 Adobe Acrobat Reader Adobe Acrobat Reader (latest stable release).
 Acrobat Reader may be required for course documents within Canvas.
-You can download Reader for free from

-the Adobe website.

-Accessibility JAWS (latest stable Visit the Microsoft

-Technology release) website for details
+You can download Reader for free from the Adobe website.
+Accessibility Technology (if needed) JAWS (latest stable release) • Visit the Microsoft website for details (third-party software

-(if needed) (third-party software

-( may have an additional
+may have an additional

 cost)

 Visit the Apple

 website for details

+(third-party software

-(third-party software may have an additional
+may have an additional

 cost)

-Third-party Your instructor may ch oose to include an
+Third-party Your instructor may choose to include an

-Electronic electronic publisher (fo or example, a collection
+Electronic electronic publisher (for example, a collection

-Publishers , deo clips).
+Publishers of readings, articles, video clips).
 Because the

-• ontent varies, you may or
+electronic publisher content varies, you may or

-, al system requirements.
+may not have additional system requirements.

-Check with your instru
+Check with your instructor or with the third-

-Third-party party publisher for specific requirements.
-Additional Software
+party publisher for specific requirements.

+Third-party Additional Software

-Assessment Your program may req uire third-party
+Assessment Your program may require third-party

-(quiz, test, to be downloaded, such
+(quiz, test, examination software to be downloaded, such

-or exam) as: Respondus Lockdov wn Browser, Respondus
+or exam) as: Respondus Lockdown Browser, Respondus

-or exam, Monitor, atiSECURED,
+, Monitor, atiSECURED, ExamSoft, or similar.

 During examinations using a third-party

 software, status bar updates, tabbing, cookies,

 microphone, speakers and camera may be

 required to be enabled.

 Device Registration with ACC

 All personal devices used for assessment must

 be registered with ACC IT department to ensure

 capability and software requirements are met

 (Machine and User Authentication).
 Students

 will be allowed to register up to two devices.

-Device Types and Size -
+Device Types and Size Requirements

-• ed for assessment include th a minimum screen size
+Acceptable devices used for assessment include laptops (PC or Mac) with a minimum screen size

-of 11 inches. til å illillillidill screen size
+of 11 inches.

-book or tablet may NOT
+of 11 inches.
+Please note a chromebook or tablet may NOT

-be used for assessmen ,
+be used for assessments.

-Mobile Mobile device is define ed as a smartphone or
+Mobile Mobile device is defined as a smartphone or

 Device Use tablet computer.
-Mobi
+Mobile device use is

-and Support om learning activities if
+acceptable for classroom learning activities if

-allowed by the faculty.
+and Support allowed by the faculty.
+However, mobile

-sed for any assessment
+devices may NOT be used for any assessment

 (quiz, text, or exam).

 Full mobile support for Canvas course content

 varies by course and third-party publisher.

 Mobile Apps.
 Recent versions for iOS or

 Android are supported for various mobile

-oplications such as Canvas mobile and the
+applications such as Canvas mobile and the

-fficial West Coast University app.
+official West Coast University app.
 Review the

-s in the Google Play store or Apple
+guidelines in the Google Play store or Apple

 App store for specific device requirements.

+Mobile Browsers.
+Full mobile support for

+Canvas course content varies by course, third-

+party publisher, and proctored examination

+requirements.
+For current Canvas mobile

+browser support information, visit the Canvas

+Community at community.canvaslms.com.

-• Mobile Browsers.
-Full mobile support for Canvas course content varies by course, third-party publisher, and proctored examination requirements.
-For current Canvas mobile browser support information, visit the Canvas Community at community.canvaslms.com.
+requirements.
+For current Canvas mobile browser support information, visit the Canvas